A Beginner's Guide to Eating Well (and Sticking to it)

 3. Keep it simple

 While it is satisfying to have balanced ‘gram worthy meals every day, some days are busier than others.
-And sometimes, the motivation for something new isn’t always there — stick to what you know and slightly tweak if necessary!
+And sometimes, the motivation for something new isn’t always there — stick to what you know and aim for consistency in your eating habits.

 Kickstart the year the right way!